dugudugu/chris-harms-web/README.md

 My partner, the Chef, has been there for me in every step and adventure that I taken.
 I wanted to do something special for him.
 He is trully a great chef, and he always wanted to have a site of himself.
 As I'm learning how to do this, I wanted to use this opportunity to do this for him.

-Mr. Rahul Lakhanpal, I would like to let you know that I am grateful for your help, motivation and mentoring during this pproject.
+Mr. Rahul Lakhanpal, I would like to let you know that I am grateful for your help, motivation and mentoring during this project.

 I would also like to thank the following people for the feedback to make the webpage better; C. Harms, A. Marchena, A. Lead and anyone else that I might have forgotten.